 As this happened, companies started to change their names and strategies.
 For example, Overstock was a leading e-commerce company.
 It then changed its strategy and started to focus on cryptocurrencies.
 As a result, its stock continued to rise.
-This year, it is one of the worst performing stocks as shown below.
+This year (2018), it is one of the worst performing stocks as shown below.

 However, to traders, it was just fine.
 It was fine because of their ability to ride the upward and downward wave.
 As it went up, they bought the currencies and as the price moved lower, they shorted it.